If you’re new to riding, you’ll want to brush up on your beginner motorcycle maintenance. Trust me, you won’t be sorry!

 All you Do-It-Yourself-ers need to get your hands on a manufacturer’s manual, plain and simple.
 These manuals are chock-full of step-by-step instructions and guidelines that new riders *especially* will find useful.
 Ideally, you should have a manual handy for every bike you own because, as we all know, motorcycles are like snowflakes...

 Just kidding, but you get the idea.
-All motorcycles share some common parts, sure, but the way you service those parts is going to depend on the maintenance guidelines laid out by the manufacturer.
+All motorcycles share some common parts, like batteries, but the way you service those parts is going to depend on the maintenance guidelines laid out by the manufacturer.
 So, beginners, skim the pages before you take an Allen key to your bike and all hell breaks loose (and that goes for experienced riders who’ve just bought a new bike as well).

 You’ll also want to invest in a rear stand if you haven’t already.
 They’re handier than you might think, especially if you find yourself having to repair or replace the bike’s tires or drive chain.